Lyrics Meaning: Whitney Houston “I Will Always Love You”

 A Song That Starts as Silence, Not Spectacle

-Whitney Houston’s version of “I Will Always Love You” opens not with power, but with complete restraint, which makes its emotional impact even stronger later on.
+Whitney Houston’s version of “I Will Always Love You” does not begin with intensity, but with restraint.
+That choice shapes everything that follows.
 The line

 “If I should stay, I would only be in your way”